Noah-Huppert/resume/README.md

 This information must be provided in a gitignored `privateContact.tex` at build time.
-To do so simply make a copy of `privateContact.example.tex` named `privateContact.text`.
+To do so simply make a copy of `privateContact.example.tex` named `privateContact.tex`.
 Then fill in the private contact information.

 This information will appear just below my name in the header.